 By making it easy for anyone to report an issue, these apps ensure that dangerous road conditions don’t go unnoticed.
 A quick report can prevent a flat tire, a bent rim, or even a serious accident.
 The main goal is to make travel safer for everyone in the neighborhood, and that starts with getting serious problems fixed without delay.

-Help Your City Prioritize Road Repairs
+Give Your City Data to Prioritize Road Repairs

 Local governments operate with limited budgets and staff, so they have to make tough choices about which projects to tackle first.
 Road damage apps provide the data they need to make those decisions wisely.
 When multiple people report the same pothole or a cluster of issues appears in one area, it creates a clear signal for city planners.